 Objective: The goal of this research is to develop reliable estimates of the effectiveness of the safety improvements identified as strategies in the National Cooperative Highway Research Program (NCHRP) Report 500 Guides.
 These estimates are determined by conducting scientifically rigorous before-and-after evaluations at sites in the United States where these strategies are being implemented.

 Scope of Work: The scope of the ELCSI–PFS is to conduct a research project of the priority strategies in the NCHRP Report 500 Guides.
-Originally a target of 20 strategies totaling $4.38 million over 5 years was planned for ELCSI–PFS studies in four phases.
+A target of 20 strategies totaling $4.38 million over 5 years was originally planned for ELCSI–PFS in four phases.
 Currently, this study has outperformed its original goals, and has added four extra phases for a total of eight phases.
 The original budget of $4.38 million remains the same.
-To provide much needed reliable measures for effectiveness of various low-cost safety improvements, this study's performance period has been extended beyond 2017.
+To provide reliable measures for effectiveness of various low-cost safety improvements, this study's performance period has been extended beyond 2017.

 Resources: The data for this study will be gathered from States that either have already implemented the selected strategies or will implement the strategies over the course of a few years.
 The greater the number of States implementing the strategies, the faster the rate of "after" data collection, which shortens the total time required for each evaluation.